fabprezja/deep-fast-vision/Readme.md

 11. Easy regularization set up and mixing (Dropout, L2, L1, Early Stop, etc.)
 12. Access to all Keras optimizers & callback support

-Comprehensive documentation for Deep Fast Vision is available both in the docs folder and at: <a href="https://fabprezja.github.io/deep-fast-vision/" target="_blank">https://fabprezja.github.io/deep-fast-vision/</a>
+Comprehensive documentation for Deep Fast Vision is available both in the docs folder and at the [**documentation page**](https://fabprezja.github.io/deep-fast-vision/).

 ## Install using pip: